 Dr. Evelyn Mok-Lin, a reproductive endocrinologist and medical director of the center, said several of these patients originally requested a fertility workup, often because their friends had gotten one done, and were worried by their low antimüllerian hormone (AMH) levels or how many ovarian eggs they have left.

-This scenario is even more concerning following a study published last week that low AMH levels are not tied to a woman’s chances of getting pregnant.
+This scenario is even more concerning following a published last week that low AMH levels are not tied to a woman’s chances of getting pregnant.

 “There’s a pervasive misconception that AMH predicts fertility and is a measure of egg quality — both of those things are false,” explained Mok-Lin.
 “AMH is purely a measure of egg quantity,” not successful pregnancy outcomes.